On August 2, 2022, the City Council voted 4-3 to put the question of creating an Orem School District on the ballot for the November election.

 Over 500 questions were submitted to the feasibility study consultants online.
 Another 120+ questions were handwritten and submitted at the public meetings.
 All of these questions have been collected and made available below.

 During the City Council meeting on February 8th, the City Council voted unanimously to initiate a feasibility study on creating an Orem School District.

-April 4, 2022 – Discovery Education Consultants was selected to perform the Orem School District Feasibility Study.
+April 4, 2022 – DEC Consultants was selected to perform the Orem School District Feasibility Study.

-July 12, 2022 – Discovery Education Consultants presented the findings of the Orem School District Feasibility Study to the City Council.
+July 12, 2022 – DEC Consultants presented the findings of the Orem School District Feasibility Study to the City Council.

 August 2, 2022 – The City Council voted 4-3 to put the question of creating an Orem School District on the ballot for the November 2022 election.